Sea2C/Workflow2.0/README.md

 ## Developers

-Development mode will start the application, but when a file matching extension `js`, `dust`, or `less` is updated in the application source directory it will restart the process automatically.
+Development mode will start the application, but when a file matching extension `js`, `dust`, or `less` is updated in the application source directory it will restart the `node` process automatically.

     cd Workflow2.0
     npm run-script dev